-- a) Selecting the CEO and approving the selection of the other executive officers of the Company. - b) Satisfying itself, to the extent feasible, of the integrity and effectiveness of the CEO and the other executive officers of the Company. - c) Establishing an effective system of remuneration that is congruent with the Company's strategic plans.
+- Selecting the CEO and appointing the officers of the Company. - b) Satisfying itself, to the extent feasible, of the integrity and effectiveness of the CEO and the other executive officers of the Company. - c) Establishing an effective system of remuneration that is congruent with the Company's strategic plans.